morganbanet/morganbanet/README.md

 Feel free to take a look around my GitHub profile.
 I have carefully placed my best projects in their own repos with all their relevant information.

-I am open for work and immediately avaiable.
+I am open for work and immediately available.
 If you currently have any open positions, please contact me via my email linked on my profile (on the left), and I will send my CV across. <br><br><br>